 Driving is hard and easy.
-Learning how to drive, you may find it hard to master how to drive the wheel, change gears, and use your pedals.
-But it’s easy when you know how the system works.
+When learning how to drive, you may find it challenging to master how to control the wheel, change gears, and use the pedals.
+But it becomes easy when you understand the system’s operations.

-Learners often find it hard to tell the clutch pedal from the Brake and gas pedal.
-Some, not finding it, always ask, which one is the Brake?
+New learners often find it difficult to differentiate between the clutch, brake, and gas pedal.
+Some learners, unable to find it, ask, which one is the brake?

-That’s a crucial question each automatic and manual car learner should answer.
-So, that the student must not depress the gas pedal while braking.
-It might lead to disastrous collision.
+This is a critical question that every automatic and manual car learner should know the answer to.
+Thus, they will not depress the gas pedal when braking.
+Otherwise, it may lead to a catastrophic collision.

-This article explains which pedal is the Brake pedal in cars with manual gear.
-You also learn which is Gas and which is Clutch pedal.
+This article will explain which pedal is the brake pedal in manual cars.
+You’ll also know which pedal is the gas and which is the clutch pedal.

 Which one is the brake pedal?